silviajusti/R/README.md

-# R_functions
+# R
-R functions I wrote, otherwise will be noted and credit given.
+R codes for morphometrics, morphology and genetics data screening